 The terms mortgage note and promissory note are integral within the real estate market and are used often.
 Are you unsure about the fundamentals of financial notes?
 Are you trying to sell a note?
 American Equity Funding (AEF) offers the following basics concerning these two important terms:

 A mortgage note includes details and terms.
-Details such as names of borrowers and lenders, property addresses, and a legal detailed account of the physical property known as the exhibit.
+Details such as names of borrowers and lenders, property addresses, and a detailed legal account of the physical property known as the exhibit.
 Other specific terms are also used in a mortgage note such as:

-- Obligee or promised: The party, usually a bank, credit union, or lender, authorized to collect payment for the loan.
+- Obligee or promised: The party, usually a bank, credit union, or lender, is authorized to collect payment for the loan.

-In a normal real estate situation, a borrower settles on rendering to the lender monthly prearranged repayments of interest and principal ranging from fifteen to thirty years.
+In a typical real estate situation, a borrower settles on rendering to the lender monthly prearranged repayments of interest and principal ranging from fifteen to thirty years.
 The length of time depends on the term agreement detailed in the mortgage note.
 Agreed upon installments are usually due on a specific and unchanging day unless modifications or amendments are made, approved, signed, and witnessed by both parties.
 Archetypal notes incorporate a stipulation explaining whether the loan is a fixed, adjustable, or graduated-payment mortgage.
 They may also include conditions establishing deadlines for the lender to receive payment, possible late fee penalties, and ‘no prepayment fee’ clauses.

 Understand the Terms!

 Sometimes the borrower has the freedom to prepay the mortgage loan without a penalty.
 Carefully check the mortgage note as all terms and details should be fully expanded upon and explained within that agreement.
-The best advice one can follow is to read the terms and conditions that may apply before signing and don’t be afraid to ask questions.
+The best advice one can follow is to read the terms and conditions that may apply before signing, and don’t be afraid to ask questions.
 Who knows, there may be a wonderful grace period before going into default that may save your back!

 Knowing if a loan is assumable is also very advantageous.
 Assumable loans are outstanding mortgages and terms that can be transferred from the current owner to a buyer.
-American Equity Funding is a professional and experienced real estate note buying company with a Better Business Bureau A+ rating that will help you sell a note.
+American Equity Funding is a professional and experienced real estate note-buying company with a Better Business Bureau A+ rating that will help you sell a note.

 How do I sell a note?

-If you would like to know more about the types of notes we buy, click here or call us at (479) 632-0851.
+If you want to know more about the types of notes we buy, click here or call us at (479) 632-0851.